nashville-software-school/bangazon-inc/book-3-workforce/chapters/ASPNET_INTRO.md

 ## Adding the Other Views

-The next step is to create the `Details` view, the `Create` view, the `Edit` view, and the `Delete` view.
+The next step is to create the `Details` view, the `Edit` view, and the `Delete` view.
 Use the scaffolding for _MVC View_ to create the Razor templates for each one.
+Don't attempt to build the create view until you get to the next chapter about View Models.